DMZemo/crystal_wizards/README.md

 # crystal_wizards
 Game Dev

-# Download all the files and put all WAV files in a "Sounds" Folder in the same folder as the other files.
+# Download the zip file

 # Make sure you have pygame installed.